IntersectMBO/ouroboros-network/CONTRIBUTING.md

 ### Large Changes

-If you are thinking about large changes, starting with a discussion with the network / consensus team is a good idea.
-Depending on the scope, you might be asked to first write a design document or build an experiment / simulation which illustrates the benefits (we follow the same process, e.g.  the [_Ouroboros Leios_][leios-design] is a good example).
-At this stage there is no rule, so it's much better to talk with the maintainers (via github issue / discussion or via email, etc.).
+If you are thinking about large changes, starting with a discussion with the network/consensus team is a good idea.
+Depending on the scope, you might be asked to first write a design document or build an experiment/simulation which illustrates the benefits (we follow the same process, e.g.  the [_Ouroboros Leios_][leios-design] is a good example).
+At this stage, there is no rule, so it's much better to talk with the maintainers (via GitHub issue/discussion or via email, etc.).

 ### Changelogs